sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

     ![DBX Settings](dbx-settings2.png)

-3. Visual Studio Code also has built-in functionality that allows you to split editors which can be very useful to customize your workspace.
+3. Visual Studio Code also has built-in functionality that allows you to split editors, which can be very useful to customize your workspace.
 For example, if you are working on multiple tasks, or need to refer to a table while manipulating another one, this feature can allow you to work more efficiently.
 In a SQL Console, run the following code.

     ```SQL
     SELECT * FROM CUSTOMER;